JuliaPerf/ProbeBase.jl/README.md

 The act of composing packages together is a cornerstone of the Julia ecosystem, and is further empowered by Julia's excellent multitasking and distributed computing support.
-However, this composabilitiy makes it difficult to understand what all of this code is doing, especially when something goes wrong deep within the package dependency tree, or when performance as good as desired.
+However, this composability makes it difficult to understand what all of this code is doing, especially when something goes wrong deep within the package dependency tree, or when performance as good as desired.

 While Debugger.jl and the venerable `println` debugging can help debug issues, using these tools requires an intimate understanding of package internals and